tunguskha/seo-helper/README.md

 A little script that checks if your SEO is good.

-It checks if the title, the description and the images are good.
+It checks if title, description, heading and images are good.

 That's it.